candlepin/candlepin.github.io/docs/candlepin/building_rpms_with_tito.md

 $ tito build --rpm
 ```

-Tito will then spew out the rpm output to the screen, no need to be alarmed this is normal.
+Tito will then spew out the rpm output to the screen.
+No need to be alarmed: this is normal.

 ```console
 Checking for tag [candlepin-0.0.40-1] in git repo [ssh://git.fedorahosted.org/git/candlepin.git/]